 World Mosquito Day

-Date When Celebrated : Always August 20 th
+Date When Celebrated : This holiday is always held on August 20

-World Mosquito Day commemorates the day when the relationship between mosquitos and malaria was identified.
+Bring out the Mosquito Netting.
+World Mosquito Day is today.
+It commemorates the day when the relationship between mosquitos and malaria was identified.
 Malaria is an infectious disease caused by parasitic protozoans.

 On this day in 1897, the link between mosquitos and the transmission of malaria was discovered by British doctor Sir Ronald Ross.
 Ross also identified that the female Anopheles mosquito transmits the disease.
 In 1902, Ross was awarded the Nobel Prize in Physiology and Medicine for his discovery